PNNL-Comp-Mass-Spec/fast.ssgsea/README.md

 ## Usage

-The package consists of a single user-facing function, `fast_ssgsea`, that accepts a numeric matrix with genes or other molecules as rows and either samples, contrasts, or some other meaningful representation of the data as columns.
+The primary function, `fast_ssgsea`, accepts a numeric matrix with genes or other molecules as rows and either samples, contrasts, or some other meaningful representation of the data as columns.
 A named list of gene sets (more generally, molecular signatures) is also required.
 Other arguments control the behavior of ssGSEA/PTM-SEA, and they are described in the function documentation.

+The package also contains a `read_gmt` function, which reads a Gene Matrix Transposed (GMT) file to construct a named list of gene sets for use with `fast_ssgsea`.

 ### Simulate Data